 If you have access to your attic take advantage of it and inspect your roof from the inside of the attic.
 Look for light coming through.
 Light is a sign of gaps that could potentially let wind and water in.
 Look for protruding nail tips.
 This is a sign that the plywood roof deck may not be secure against high winds.

 Strengthen the Roof

 You can apply roofing cement under shingle tabs to secure them on or run construction adhesive along the seam between the rafter and deck for strength.
 You can also apply roofing cement to the edges of roof where the side shingles are.
 All of these are ways to secure your shingles in case of high winds.

 When all else fails good home owner’s insurance will make up for a damaged roof.
-Remember to take plenty of pictures immediately after storm damage and to call your insurance company right away to get a claim started.
+Remember to take plenty of pictures immediately after storm damage and to call your insurance company right away to get a roofing insurance claim started.
+We can work with your insurance company to make sure everything goes smooth.
 These are just a few ways to protect your roof from harsh winds.
 However, we don’t recommend doing this right before a major storm.
 Protect yourself early on so you’re not rushing last minute.

 If you have roofing damage from a storm that needs to be repaired, call Martino Home Improvements today.
 We can work with your insurance company to make this rough time a little easier.